 - SIM lock and carrier lock status

-- Exact activation dates and service eligibility
+- Exact activation dates and network eligibility

-- VoLTE and IMS compatibility flags
+- VoLTE and 5G compatibility flags

-- Account-linked restrictions (unpaid bills, insurance flags)
+- Account-linked restrictions — unpaid bills, insurance flags

-In 2026, IMEI checking tools have become significantly more accurate thanks to real-time database syncing with GSMA and national CEIR registries, along with AI-driven anomaly detection that can identify cloned IMEI clusters and suspicious activation patterns faster than ever before.
+In 2026, IMEI checking tools have become significantly more accurate thanks to real-time database syncing with GSMA and national CEIR/DIRBS registries, along with AI-driven anomaly detection that can identify cloned IMEI clusters and suspicious activation patterns faster than ever before.

 Checking IMEI Before Buying a Used Phone